 To monitor progress, each student gives an assessed Introductory Presentation to a group of other MPhys students and staff on their individual progress.

-After the presentation, each student will prepare an individual Introductory Report (see also Write with Clarity) on the whole project, to be completed and two copies handed in to the Department Student Services office by the deadline specifed (see PHY3122).
+After the presentation, each student will prepare an individual Introductory Report (see also Write with Clarity) on the whole project, to be completed and two copies handed in to the Department Education Support office by the deadline specifed (see PHY3122).
 Marks will be deducted for late submission.

 Each student's report will be assessed, and discussed with the student.
 The report must be no longer than the word-limit specified (see PHY3122).

-Students studying away from Exeter (in 2012-13 and thereafter) take PHY3205 or PHY3307 while they are away, which require them to submit a plan, and then a background report.
+Students studying away from Exeter take PHY3205 or PHY3307 while they are away, which require them to submit a plan, and then a background report.